Swiftaff/svelte-object-explorer/README.md

 </script>

 <SvelteObjectExplorer
- myStore = { staticObject1, staticObject2, html } //optional, default will display basic HTML from body
+ value = { staticObject1, staticObject2, html } //optional, default will display basic HTML from body
- fade = {false} //optional, default true tabPosition = "top" //optional open = "dataFromProps" //optional rateLimit = {1000} //optional, default 100 initialToggleState = {true} //optional, default true />
+ fade = {false} //optional, default true tabposition = "top" //optional open = "dataFromProps" //optional ratelimit = {1000} //optional, default 100 initialtogglestate = {true} //optional, default true />
 // ...
 // the rest of your app
 ```

-`myStore` can be any javaScript object of values that you want to track, e.g.
+`value` can be any javaScript object of values that you want to track, e.g.

 -   variables from your component
 -   variables from component props